uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec20.md

 # Exam in January

--   TODO how long?

--   TODO how many questions?
+-   Friday 14 Jan 2022, 9:00

+-   3 hours long

+-   6 questions totalling 60 marks.

 -   Each question has multiple parts

--   Submission is via Gradescope similar to previous coursework.
+-   Submission is via Gradescope either through short numerical answers, multiple choice or free reponse text boxes.

+-   Open book exam tips: <https://library.leeds.ac.uk/info/1401/academic_skills/191/online_open_exams>

+## Past papers

--   TODO A selection of exams from recent years are on minerva (although these were set by someone else).
+A selection of exams from recent years are on minerva

+-   These were set by someone else
+-   They were closed book
+-   They are too long
+-   Ignore questions on Newton interpolation.

 ## Examinable material